This guide provides you with tips on how to manage and reduce stress.

 • Take time out.
 Take time to relax.
 Saying ‘I just can’t take the time off’ is no use if you are forced to take time off later through ill health.
 Striking a balance between responsibility to others and responsibility to yourself is vital in reducing stress levels.

 • Get some restful sleep.
 Sleeping problems are common when you’re suffering from stress.
 Try to ensure you get enough rest.
-For more tips on getting a good night’s sleep read our guide ‘How to...sleep better’ at: mentalhealth.org.uk/howto
+For more tips on getting a good night’s sleep to read our guide ‘How to...sleep better’ at: mentalhealth.org.uk/howto

 • Don’t be too hard on yourself.
 Try to keep things in perspective.
 After all, we all have bad days